 Communication and data visualization

-A data scientist is responsible for tasks such as data transformation and cleaning.
-They work to identify and categorize various patterns in data as well as to develop machine-learning algorithms to be more accurate and efficient.
+A data scientist is responsible for tasks such as data transformation and cleaning, working to identify and categorize various patterns in data as well as to develop machine learning algorithms to be more accurate and efficient.
 They need to understand the needs of the company or team they are working with in order to transform and order large datasets as required.

 Data Training and Education

-At Ironhack’s Data Analytics bootcamp, you get all of the skills you need to build a career in whichever branch of Data excites you the most.
-You’ll get hands-on training which will give you the experience you need to ace your first Data interviews.
-Speaking of interviews, you’ll have a dedicated Outcomes Manager and Career Services to make sure your transition to your new career goes as smoothly as possible.
+With Ironhack’s Data Analytics Bootcamp, you’ll get all of the skills you need to build a career in whichever branch of data most excites you.
+You’ll get hands-on training which will give you the experience you need to ace your first data interviews; you’ll have a dedicated Outcomes Manager and Career Services to make sure your transition to your new career goes as smoothly as possible.
 Forget the messy middle of job hunting!

 Check out our Data Analytics bootcamp for more information (and hopefully inspiration too!)